 Indeed, as Zhu (2015, p.
-597) argues, Japanese and Chinese buildings have what he calls a ‘built-in obsolescence’ as they are constructed with perishable materials, in need of regular replacement, but the buildings locations always maintain a symbolic meaning.
+597) argues, Japanese and Chinese buildings have what he calls a ‘built-in obsolescence’ as they are constructed with perishable materials, in need of regular replacement, but the building’s location always maintains a symbolic meaning.

 Nara Document on Authenticity

 These issues led to a long process, described by Cameron and Inaba (2015), leading to the Nara Document on Authenticity (UNESCO, 1994), which pre-dates the 2003 ICH Convention.

 Through the Nara Document on Authenticity, UNESCO recognised that different cultures have different ways of understanding authenticity.

 Article 13 of the Nara Document on Authenticity states that sources for judgement on authenticity ‘may include form and design, materials and substance, use and function, traditions and techniques, location and setting, and spirit and feeling, and other internal and external factors’.